 Understanding Bed Bath & Beyond's Unusual Options Activity

-Shares of Bed Bath & Beyond (NASDAQ:BBBY) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $28.02.
+Shares of Bed Bath & Beyond (NASDAQ:BBBY) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $28.51.

 - Option Type: SWEEP